pid1/test-sec-flags/README.rst

 - invole all test cases of a suite: ``make test-unixbench``
 - invole specific test cases of a suite: ``make test-unixbench-5``

-Raw results from each test are output to ``results/<foo>-results.txt``.
+Raw results from each test are output to ``results`` in a timestamped file.
 Summary results for other users can be viewed at https://github.com/pid1/test-sec-flags/wiki.

 To plot your results, compile the system summaries as per the formats in ``datasets/<user>[_<device].txt`` and run ``python plot.py <results file>``.